 Arkansas – SaaS is non-taxable in Arkansas.
 Both software delivered electronically is not considered taxable, and “the use of prewritten computer software in providing software programming services does not cause the programming services to become taxable unless tangible personal property is provided to the customer.”
 (Source)

-Indiana – SaaS is taxable in Indiana.
-(Source) However, be sure to reference the letter of the law.
+Indiana – SaaS is considered non-taxable in Indiana.
 A letter ruling from November 2016 said, “Cloud computing fees, remote storage fees, and data transfer fees were not subject to Indiana sales tax because the fees were paid for services and not for tangible personal property, specified digital products, prewritten computer software, or telecommunication services.”
 (Source)

 Kentucky – SaaS is non-taxable because it isn’t tangible personal property.
 (SaaS is not explicitly covered in Kentucky code, so this was confirmed with a call to the Kentucky Department of Revenue.
 Always be extra cautious when choosing not to charge sales tax based on unofficial guidance.
 Click here for contact information for the Kentucky Department of Revenue Division of Sales & Use Tax.)